Service terms for pilotage

 In coastal areas

-• a wait of more than three but less than six hours from the vessel’s arrival/departure, as notified by the client, shall entitle the client to a fee reduction of 8 per cent of the standard pilotage fee.
+• a wait of more than three but no more than six hours from the vessel’s arrival/departure, as notified by the client, shall entitle the client to a fee reduction of 8% of the standard pilotage fee.

 • a wait of more than six hours from the vessel’s arrival/departure, as notified by the client, shall entitle the client to a fee reduction of 16 per cent of the standard pilotage fee.